 In the event that your PIP runs out, you can turn to other insurance policies like health insurance or long-term disability insurance.
 However, not everyone has these insurances and they sometimes don’t cover all the expenses associated with the car accident.

 Legal liability insurance coverage

-In case your PIP isn’t enough, you can also seek coverage for your severe injuries from the party at fault for the car accident.
+In case your PIP isn’t enough, through your car accident claim, you can also seek coverage for your severe injuries from the party at fault for the car accident.
 Some states outline for what type of injuries can you, as the victim of the accident, directly sue the party at fault.
 These injuries can include: